sequelize/sequelize/README.md

 Sequelize is a promise-based Node.js/io.js ORM for Postgres, MySQL, MariaDB, SQLite, Microsoft SQL Server and Oracle.
 It features solid transaction support, relations, read replication and more.

 ### Note
-sequelize-oracle is a fork of [sequelize@master](https://github.com/sequelize/sequelize/tree/master) this fork add support of DML statements for Oracle
+sequelize-oracle is a fork of [sequelize@master](https://github.com/sequelize/sequelize/tree/master)
+This fork add support of DML statements for Oracle
 If you don't need Oracle support, prefer the original [Sequelize](http://sequelizejs.com/)

 Sequelize-oracle@3.0.1-x.x is in development.
 Only the old version (1.7.10-x.x) is on npmjs registry.

 ## Compatibility:
-Sequelize-oracle is compatible only with nodejs@0.10.x (oracledb limitation).
+Sequelize-oracle is compatible only with nodejs@0.10 and nodejs@0.12 (with oracledb >= 0.6).
-Sequelize-oracle is only tested with Oracle 11 XE.
+Sequelize-oracle is only tested with Oracle 11 XE and nodejs@0.10

 ## Installation